 As the coronavirus crisis grips, UK hotels and venues have been revealing the real cost to their businesses – and offering their top tips for survival.

-A survey this week on behalf of NFS Technology Group found 90% of venues have seen meetings and events move to July onwards.
+A survey this week on behalf of NFS Technology found 90% of venues have seen meetings and events move to July onwards.

 Hotel groups appear to be more impacted initially because their bedroom occupancy is affected as well as their meeting space usage.